Ardell-Moiko/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. *./8-firstdelete* - Deletes the file betty in my_first_directory.

 9. *./9-firstdirdeletion* - Deletes the directory my_first_directory that is in the /tmp directory.

+10. *./10-back* - Changes the working directory to the previous one.